Chriscbr/thinset/README.md

 from a large universe, but the values are relatively spread apart.

 Compared to the standard library's `HashSet`, clearing a set is O(1) instead of O(n).
-Compared to bitmap-based sets like the `bit-set` crate, iteration over the set is proportional to the cardinality of the set (how many elements you have) instead of proportional to the maximum size of the set.
+Compared to a bitmap-based set, iteration over the set is proportional to the cardinality of the set (how many elements you have) instead of proportional to the maximum size of the set.

 The main downside is that the set uses more memory than other set implementations.